JuliaLang/julia/doc/src/manual/variables.md

 and `µ` (U+00B5: micro sign) are treated as equivalent to the corresponding Greek letters, because the former are easily accessible via some input methods.

-A name consisting entirely of underscores (`_`) can only be used for assignment or as an argument in a function definition (known as an _lvalue_), but its bound value cannot be accessed.

 ## Stylistic Conventions

 While Julia imposes few restrictions on valid names, it has become useful to adopt the following